 When heavy snow meets fierce winds, even the best-engineered buildings can collapse.
-That’s why it’s important to be adequately insured for this type of peril.
+That’s why it’s important to calculate your roof load and be adequately insured for this type of situation.

 How snow load can damage your buildings